RIOT-OS/RIOT/examples/gcoap/README.md

 ## Current Status
 gcoap includes server and client capability.
 Available features include:

+* Message Type: Supports non-confirmable (NON) messaging.
+Additionally provides a callback on timeout.
+* Observe extension: Provides server-side registration and notifications.
 * Server and Client provide helper functions for writing the response/request.
 See the CoAP topic in the source documentation for details.
 See the gcoap example for sample implementations.
 * Server allows an application to register a 'listener', which includes an array of endpoint paths and function callbacks used to write a response.
 * Server listens on a port at startup; defaults to 5683.
 * Client operates asynchronously; sends request and then handles response in a user provided callback.
-Also executes callback on timeout.
 * Client generates token; length defined at compile time.
-* Message Type: Supports non-confirmable (NON) messaging.
-* Options: Supports Content-Format for response payload.
+* Options: Supports Content-Format for payload.

 ## Example Use